 Step #4: Exporting Data from your HRMS to the CSV files

 You will see CSV files if you open the three sample files provided in the Data folder (samples attached at the bottom of this article).
 These files use a CSV format, separated by commas, escaped with double quotes, with a header line, encoded in UTF-8.

 You will need to generate these three files from your HRMS and drop the resulting files in the location you configured in config.json.

 The files contain the following information:

 - users.csv: This file contains basic member information.
 The key identifier for Officevibe is the email address.
-You can also set fields like first name, last name, this will now be available in the Custom Integration and language.
+You can also set fields like first name, and last name; this will now be available in the Custom Integration and language.
 Creating new members is done by adding a line, and removing a member is done by removing a line.
 Acceptable values for language are:

 - groups.csv: This file contains basic team definitions with an ID* and a name.
 As the ID is preserved, a team can be renamed without consequence.
 If sub-teams are required, these should also be created within this file.

 If you have multiple business units or brands under one account, you will also need to identify them here to represent your various levels of segmentation.

 For example, Parent Company, Business Unit 1, Business Unit 2, Etc.

-Ensure that you create both levels of segmentation for your managers since they'll want to see data based on:
+Ensure that you create both levels of segmentation for your managers since they'll want to see data based on the following: